brentvatne/brentvatne.github.io/_posts/2014-12-14-angular-flux-async.markdown

 ---
 layout: post
-title: Angular.js with Flux: Async Requests
+title: Angular.js with Flux - Async Requests
 class: angular-flux-async
 description: Detailing some experimentation I have done using the Flux architecture pattern with Angular.js
 ---